dotnet/roslyn/docs/features/source-generators.cookbook.md

 {
     public void UserMethod()
     {
-        // call into a generated method
+        // call into a method inside the class this.GeneratedMethod();
-        GeneratedMethod();
     }
 }
 ```